d-krupke/cpsat-primer/README.md

 > used to manually implementing higher-level constraints and optimizing Big-M
 > parameters for better performance.
 With CP-SAT, such manual adjustments are
 > generally unnecessary.
 CP-SAT operates differently from typical MIP solvers by
-> relying less on linear relaxation and more on its underlying SAT-solver to
+> relying less on linear relaxation and more on its underlying SAT-solver and
-> efficiently manage logical constraints.
-Embrace the higher-level
+> propagators to efficiently manage logical constraints.
+Embrace the
-> constraints—they are often more efficient in CP-SAT environments.
+> higher-level constraints—they are often more efficient in CP-SAT.

 This primer has been expanded to cover all constraints across two chapters, complete with various examples to illustrate the contexts in which they can be